 This hybrid bike trainer is highly packable and compact for on-the-go or small living spaces.

-Made with high quality machined aluminum rollers, they offer a completely smooth ride.
-The rollers incorporate a progressive resistance curve which simulates outdoor conditions such as rolling hills and wind resistance.
+Made with high-quality machined aluminum rollers, they offer a completely smooth ride.
+It incorporates a progressive resistance curve that simulates outdoor conditions such as rolling hills and wind resistance.

 Tacx makes some of the highest quality bike products on the market, and the Antares is no exception.

-Incredibly, these Tacx rollers are retractable down to 80 cm (a little over 2.5 feet).
-If living in a small space or having packable rollers are considerations for you, then these stylish and minimalistic rollers are the perfect match.
+Incredibly, they are retractable down to 80 cm (a little over 2.5 feet).
+If living in a small space or having a packable option are considerations for you, then these stylish and minimalistic rollers are the perfect match.